-The Center for Animal Resources and Research (C2RA) is one of the three components of the Technology and Scientific Programs Department.
-The C2RA meets the needs in animal models of Institut Pasteur research groups and gathers the Central Animal Facility , the Center for Mouse Genetics Engineering (CIGM) and the Center for Production and Infection of Anopheles (CEPIA).
-Additional resources for animal models, independent of the C2RA, are also available including the Zebrafish Projects Hub (see below).
-The Center for Animal Resources and Research is under the scientific responsibility of Christophe Joubert.
+The Center for Animal Resources and Research (C2RA) is one of the components of the Technology Department (DT).
+The C2RA meets the needs in animal models of Institut Pasteur research groups and gathers the Central Animal Facility, the Center for Mouse Genetics Engineering (CIGM), the Human Disease Models (HDM), the Histopathology (HistoP) and the Center for Production and Infection of Anopheles (CEPIA).
+Additional resources for animal models, independent of the C2RA, are also available including the Zebrafish Projects Hub and the Hearing Institute Animal Phenotyping Core Facility (see below) .
+The Center for Animal Resources and Research is under the scientific responsibility of Jean Jaubert.

 C2RA booklet: C2RA-Brochure